 We start to accrue interest daily from the date the Note is issued.
 We compound interest on June 30 and December 31 of each year until the Note's maturity date or any extension thereof.
-We retain and credit the interest to your account unless you specifically elect on your Investment Application to receive interest payments semi-annually, quarterly, or monthly in the case of Notes of \$10,000 or more.
+We retain and credit the interest to your account unless you specifically elect on your Investment Application to receive interest payments semi-annually, quarterly, or monthly in the case of Notes of \$10,000 or more, or you may elect on your investment application to have interest paid to the Cornerstone Fund Living Stones Endowment.
 The interest rates on our Term Notes, which have a fixed rate of interest, depend upon prevailing interest rates at the time of sale and are reflected in the Rate Sheet.
 We do not pay interest on the amount gifted in connection with a Note with Giving Bonus.
+You may change your elections with respect to the payment or donation of interest by notifying us in writing, which will be effective upon our written confirmation.